holochain/holochain/docs/specs/src/hwp_3_correctness.md

 Since Holochain does not rely on any kind of majority consensus, it is already less vulnerable to Sybil Attacks, the creation of lots of fake colluding accounts which are typically used to overwhelm consensus of honest agents.
 But since Holochain enables "1 of N" and even "0 of N" trust models, Sybils simply cannot overwhem or disrupt honest agents.

 Also, since Holochain is not a monolithic environment where every app and transaction run on a single chain in a single network, a Sybil Attack can only be attempted on a single app's network at a time.
-Also, unlike the absolutes of public vs. blockchains, each hApp can define their own membrane on a spectrum from very open and permissive to closed and strict by the kind of membership proof involved in passing into their network's membrane.
+Also, unlike the binary of public vs. permissioned ledgers, each hApp can define their own membrane on a spectrum from very open and permissive to closed and strict by the kind of membership proof involved in passing into their network's membrane.

 Membership proofs are passed in during the installation process of any Holochain app, so that it can be committed to the agent's chain just ahead of their public key.
 An agent's public key acts as their address in that applications DHT network, and is created during the genesis process in order to join the network.
 Other agents can confirm whether an agent's key can join by validating the membership proof.